Passive Beam Shaping via Binary-Coded Apertures: Passive Beam Shaping via Fixed-Aperture 1-Bit Spatial Mask

 \subsection{Binary Mask Model}

-Consider a 1-D aperture sampled at $M$ locations along the $x$-axis with nominal spacing $d_0$ and positions $x_m$ given in \eqref{eq:xm_sys}.
-Let $b_m\in\{0,1\}$ denote the state of the $m$th element, where $b_m=1$ corresponds to an ON (reflecting) cell and $b_m=0$ corresponds to an OFF cell.
+Consider a 1-D aperture with $M$ candidate locations along the $x$-axis, spaced by $d_0$ at positions $x_m$ in \eqref{eq:xm_sys}.
+Let $b_m\in\{0,1\}$ denote the state of the $m$th location, where $b_m=1$ corresponds to an ON (reflecting) cell and $b_m=0$ corresponds to an OFF (suppressed) cell.
 Define the diagonal mask matrix